 Using Xoom to Transfer Money

 The main problem with using an atm to withdrawal cash while in Argentina is that the withdrawal limits are low and the fees are high.
 Expect to pay about a US$7 fee per $130 or $150 you withdrawal, unless your bank reimburses fees.
-Many with U.S. bank accounts use Xoom to transfer money at a much more favorable rate.
-To learn how to use it, read our post ‘How to Use Xoom in Argentina‘ on our sister site, Wander-Argentina.org.
+Many with U.S. bank accounts use Xoom to transfer money at a much more favorable rate, if taking fees into account.
+To learn how to use it the most painless way possible, read our post ‘How to Use Xoom in Argentina‘ on our sister site, Wander-Argentina.org.
+Those who have bank accounts from other countries and would like to avoid the ATM fees, check out the free money transfer service on this website.

 Sex Show and Brothel Scams